Diet and Nutrition Home Page

-Amino Acid List: Complete list of amino acids, natural sources, deficiency signs and contraindications for using free-form and supplemental forms.
+Amino Acid List and Best Bet Foods: Complete list of amino acids, natural sources, deficiency signs and contraindications for using free-form and supplemental forms.

 Biotin (Vitamin H): Biotin deficiency signs, what biotin is used for, natural food sources for vitamin H, herbs high in Biotin, signs of overdose, and precautions.

 Bitters and Choline for Gallbladder Problems: Bitter tastes and choline stimulate the gall bladder to release bile, which is necessary to digest the fat within the main course foods.
 I’ve noticed that this is beneficial to all blood types, but most especially Blood Type A and people over the age of 40.
 As we age, we produce less digestive juice of all kinds so foods are just harder to process.

 Blackstrap Molasses: Blackstrap molasses is teeming with all kinds of minerals that are highly absorbable for the system.
 Molasses is also an excellent source of manganese, calcium, copper and a very good source of copper, potassium, magnesium, B6 and selenium.

 Blood Type Foods with Zone Serving Side Charts: What I’ve done is take the Zone diet block system and put them on three separate sheets (Best, Good, and Poor Choices).
 The Yellow items are the foods that are OK to eat for your blood type.
 The Purple blocks you should try NOT to eat.
 There is also a volume of food for each food.
 This is the amount one has to eat to make up one whole Zone block.